Rule 3745-7-03 | Public water system classification and staffing requirements.

 (C) Staffing.

-(1) A professional operator of record shall, at a minimum, be physically present at the public water system and fulfill the time requirements, as detailed in table 2, and perform technical operation as assigned by the owner of a public water system or their designee.
-Time spent working on equipment within the service area of a public water system, as part of a professional operator of record's normal job responsibilities, shall count toward the minimum staffing time requirements.
+(1) The professional operator of record required in rule 3745-7-02 of the Administrative Code shall, at a minimum, be physically present at the public water system and fulfill the time requirements, as detailed in table 2, and perform technical operation as assigned by the owner of a public water system or their designee.
+Time spent working on equipment within the service area of a public water system, as part of a professional operator of record's normal job responsibilities, counts toward the minimum staffing time requirements.

 (2) Distribution system staffing.